front-end-foundations/Introduction/readme.md

 ### Homework and Assignments

 Assignments should be handed in by uploading the files to Github and alerting me via email - daniel.deverell@nyu.edu.
+You will learn how to use Github during this class.
+To hand in homework before you've learned to use Github simply email me the files as a zip file.

 ## Zoom Tips